macmpi/x11-calc/README.md

 ### Known Issues

-* Keyboard shortcuts only work on Linux and NetBSD.
+- Keyboard shortcuts only work on Linux and NetBSD.
-* A 24 bit colour display is required.
+- A 24 bit colour display is required.
-* For best results you need to have the X windows core fonts installed.
+- For best results you need to have the X windows core fonts installed.

-* Parallel make only works on Linux and NetBSD
+- Parallel make only works on Linux, NetBSD and FreeBSD.

 ##### HP 11C + HP 12C + HP 15C + HP 16C

-Keyboard test is successful but these models do not pass the self-test.
+- Keyboard test is successful but these models do not pass the self-test.

 ##### HP 29C

-* All 30 registers have continuous memory.
+- All 30 registers have continuous memory.

 ##### HP 37E

-* Fails self test.
+- Fails self-test.

 ##### HP 67

-* Cannot read or write to magnetic cards.
+- Cannot read or write to magnetic cards.
-* Has continuous memory.
+- Has  continuous memory (which allows saved programs to be loaded from the command line).

 ### Raspberry Pi Specific Issues

-* The code uses a simplified display on Arm based systems (except Apple) to avoid the display refresh issues seen on the Raspberry Pi if either FKMS or KMS overlays are enabled.
+- The code uses a simplified display on Arm based systems (except Apple) to avoid the display refresh issues seen on the Raspberry Pi if either FKMS or KMS overlays are enabled.
 (Note- Do not disable KMS on the latest Raspberry Pi OS release).

 ### Wayland specific Issues

-* Performance under Xwayland is generally poor, the emulator will work well on a Raspberry Pi3 using Xwindows but a Raspberry Pi4 using Xwayland cannot redraw the display quickly enough to allow background shading to be used to draw the display digits.
+- Performance under Xwayland is generally poor, the emulator will work well on a Raspberry Pi3 using Xwindows but a Raspberry Pi4 using Xwayland cannot redraw the display quickly enough to allow background shading to be used to draw the display digits.
 As a result the emulator's LED/LCD display doesn't